 - You can’t walk.

 - You can’t move your arms or legs.

 A physical examination and imaging tests, such as X-rays and MRI scans, can help your doctor determine the extent of your injury.
 Treatment may include anti-inflammatory medications and pain relievers to reduce pain and swelling, along with physical therapy to help strengthen the muscle and restore movement.

 In very severe cases, surgery may be required to repair the muscle.

 You can decrease your chances of straining a muscle if you take some basic precautions.

 - Try not to sit in one position for too long.
 Take frequent breaks to move and change position.
 Use a chair that provides good support for your lower back or use a pillow for support.
 Try to keep your knees level with your hips.

 - Maintain good posture when standing and sitting.
 If you spend a long time in one position, try to alternate putting one foot and then the other on a low footstool.
 This can help decrease stress on your back muscles.

 - Lift objects carefully.
 Keep your back straight, bend at the knees, and always lift with your legs.
 Hold the weight close to your body.
-Do not lift and twist at the same time.
+Don’t lift and twist at the same time.

-With proper treatment, most people experience a complete recovery.
-Your chances of recovery are much better if you take steps to avoid re-injury.
-Follow your doctor’s instructions after surgery, and do not engage in strenuous physical activity until your muscles have healed.
+With proper treatment, most people recover completely.
+You can improve your chances of recovery by taking steps to avoid getting the same injury again.
+Follow your doctor’s instructions after surgery, and don’t engage in strenuous physical activity until your muscles have healed.